vinil-v/nexis/README.md

 # Nexis – Your Smart CLI Assistant

 ## Description
-Nexis is an innovative CLI-based tool designed to address the challenges faced by HPC and AI engineers.
-By leveraging the power of AI, Nexis transforms the traditional CLI experience into an intelligent and interactive support system.
+Nexis combines "next" and "axis," signifying a central point for future coding solutions.
+It is a state-of-the-art command-line interface (CLI) tool designed to transform how high-performance computing (HPC) and artificial intelligence (AI) engineers interact with their systems.
+By incorporating advanced AI capabilities into the traditional CLI environment, Nexis revolutionizes troubleshooting, coding, and information retrieval, offering a more intelligent, interactive, and efficient approach.

 <img src="https://github.com/vinil-v/nexis/blob/main/images/nexis-logo.png"  width="50%" height="50%">